Michigan Boat Coverage on your homeowner’s policy

 Does my homeowner’s policy cover my boat?
 It might.
 It depends on the size of your boat, your desired coverage, and where and how you store it.

 Wind and hail damage claims apply to times when the boat is in a fully enclosed building, such as a shed or garage, on your property.
 A homeowner’s policy also typically will not include liability insurance for the boat, though you can schedule an endorsement.
 Theft coverage also may not have coverage.
 Read your policy – or better yet, ask your agent – to get full details.

 The main takeaway is that there is a limit on your homeowner’s insurance coverage for boats.

 A separate boat insurance policy protects larger boats, yachts, and personal watercraft, such as Jet Skis and Wave Runners.
 This type of policy can cover the craft’s hull, machinery, fittings, furnishings, and equipment, and it provides liability protection that typically is broader than you can get an endorsement.

 1) Actual cash value: You could receive replacement costs minus depreciation at the time of the loss.
 The carrier uses boat-pricing guides to determine the approximate market value of the craft.

-2) Agreed amount value: The customer and insurer agree on a set value for the craft should it be destroyed.
-Depreciation is not taken, regardless of the age or condition of the boat at the time of the incident.
+2) Agreed amount value: The customer and insurer agree on a set cost for the boat should it be destroyed.
+The insurance company does not take depreciation, regardless of the age or condition of the boat.

 Separate boat insurance policies typically involve coverage for injury, property damage (you run into your neighbor’s dock), guest passenger liability (your reckless nephew wants to drive the boat), medical payments, and theft.

 Exclusions might include damage from normal wear and tear, insects, mold, animals (such as sharks and zebra mussels), and defective machinery.
 There is no coverage for flood damage.

 Michigan boat policy discounts